-- The Examining Board determines the final examination results after all interim examinations of the individual examination programme have been passed. - b.
-The final examination date is the date on which the positive result of the last interim examination of the individual examination programme is entered into the student information system of Wageningen University, or, when later: the date of approval of the (altered) individual examination programme. - c.
+- a.
+The Examining Board determines the final examination results after all interim examinations of the individual examination programme have been passed. - b.
+The final examination date is the date that is mentioned in the student information system of Wageningen University with the last obtained pass grade, or, when later: the date of approval of the (altered) individual examination programme. - c.
 Up until the day before the last interim examination of the individual examination programme is taken or the thesis result is announced, the student can apply to the Examining Board for a postponement of the final examination date, so that additional courses can be added to the individual examination programme.
-The relevant procedure is outlined in the Rules and Regulations. - d.
+The relevant procedure is outlined in the Rules and Regulations.

+d.
 After the final examination date, students can remain enrolled until the end of that academic year and take courses.
 They shall receive a certificate for such courses that are passed.